Oral History Tasmania

 $750 non-members

 We anticipate participants will draw on funds from their own or departmental graduate research budgets.
-For students without access to research funds, bursaries might be
+For students without access to research funds, bursaries might be available from state and territory oral history associations.

 Registration via https://events.humanitix.com/ohv-training-graduate-oral-history-intensive